oraclebase/vagrant/database/cent8_19/README.md

 A simple Vagrant build for Oracle Database 19c on centos 8.

-**Note:** the vagrant base box of CENTOS 8 is generic will be provisioned with the prerequisite rpm packages for Oracle 19c from a CENTOS 8 repository during vagrant start (see install_os_packages for details).
+**Note:** the vagrant base box of CENTOS 8 is generic will be provisioned with the prerequisite rpm packages for Oracle 19c from a CENTOS 8 repository during vagrant start (see install_os_packages.sh for details).

-Only the database will be installed and all other application creation scripts have been commented out(ords,sqlc etc). oracle-database-preinstall-19c package required two external packages to be installed (see install_os_packages for details)
+Only the database will be installed and all other application creation scripts have been commented out(ords,sqlc etc). oracle-database-preinstall-19c package required two external packages to be installed (see install_os_packages.sh for details)

 Enjoy